- ASP.NET Core 1.x or 2.x running on Windows

 STEP 3 - Input your API key

-Launch the Raygun Profiler Configuration.
+Launch the Raygun Profiler Configuration tool.
 You’ll need an API key to register the agent.
 Create a new application in Raygun if you have not already, and navigate to the APM set up screen to find your API key.

-Under the Agent tab set the Default API key and then Register the Agent.
+Under the Agent tab of the configuration tool, set the Default API key and then Register the Agent.

 STEP 4 - Attach to a .NET Core process

-Open the .NET Core tab in the Raygun Profiler Configuration app.
+Open the .NET Core tab in the Raygun Profiler Configuration tool.

 If your .NET Core application is running then you can select it from the process list.